jo3kim/Capstone-Project/README.md

 7. References/Software

 ## Background
-This case study centralizes on working at a bike-sharing company called Cylclistic on helping to answer marketing strategies with the marketing team.
-Cyclistic is located in Chicago and features more than 5,800 bicycles and 600 docking stations with the use of their mobile application.
-The different type of bikes that they provide includes casual, electric and docked bikes.
-The company allows people to use their bikes as casual or membership riders.
-The company was able to gather monthly data and store it through Amazon Web Services located in this link [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+This compelling case study delves into the marketing strategies of Cyclistic, a renowned bike-sharing enterprise based in Chicago.
+With over 5,800 bicycles and 600 docking stations accessible through a mobile application, Cyclistic offers an extensive range of bike options, including casual, electric, and docked bikes.
+The company services people with their bikes as casual or membership riders.
+As part of the case study's marketing team, my goal is to assist Cyclistic in enhancing its marketing strategies to drive sales and build a loyal customer base.The company was able to gather monthly data and store it through Amazon Web Services located in this link [here](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ## Marketing Team Questions/Business Task
 The marketing team want to formulate a business task that answers these 3 questions: